La Porrassa

 La Porrassa is a small farm town in the municipality of Calvià on the island of Majorca, part of the Spanish autonomous community of the Balearic Islands.
-It is adjacent to Son Ferrer to the west and Magaluf on the south.
+It is adjacent to Son Ferrer to the west and Magaluf to the south.
 The municipality's promenade, the Paseo Calvia, winds through La Porrassa.
 It has a population of approximately 128 inhabitants.

 History

 The army of King James I of Aragon camped in the La Porrassa area when he started the conquest of the island.

-There are only a few houses besides the large country farmhouse of the landowner.
+There are only a few houses beside the large country farmhouse of the landowner.
 The farmhouse was built between 1595 and 1616 with sandstone and stone masonry.
 It has a tower for defense that stands 40 m above sea level.
-The tower remains in good condition, protected by the law of Spanish heritage.
-Its main chamber rises 4 m off the ground and through a spiral staircase takes you to the next floor.
+The tower remains in good condition and is protected by the Spanish heritage law.
+Its main chamber rises 4 m off the ground and, through a spiral staircase, takes you to the next floor.

 The town has a nursery, a school and two water parks.